lasik surgeons

 Atopy

-Interaction with Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, CK, P-IOL, RLE, etc.
+Allergy interaction with Lasik, Bladeless Lasik, PRK, LASEK, Epi-Lasik, P-IOL, RLE, etc.

 Atopy related allergic response is not normally problematic for Lasik, but must be evaluated.